SC-SGS/PLSSVM/README.md

 The respective functions will throw a Python `AttributeError` if called.
 For a detailed overview of the functions that are currently implemented, see [our API documentation](bindings/Python/README.md).

+There are more examples located in the `examples/python/sklearn` directory that are copied from the sklearn repository and slightly changed for PLSSVM.

 ## Citing PLSSVM

 If you use PLSSVM in your research, we kindly request you to cite: